Mall Analytics [Infographic]

 Ronny’s Pro Tip: To understand the effectivity of a marketing promotion on the customer journey, you should look at both Location and Time-based metrics

 Proximity Rate measures the value of the mall to the store.
 For mall traffic to be viable, people need to pass close to the store.

-Proximity Traffic = Counts of People Passing Near Store
+Proximity Traffic = # People Passing Near Store

-Since Proximity Traffic measures the “close enough” demand to the store, we can think in term of Online Warm Traffic.
+Since Proximity Traffic measures the “close enough” demand to the store, you can think in terms of Online Warm Traffic.

 Here are some topics to address:

 - Not all stores are alike: The nature of the store impacts the analysis